JasonXB/EF_Clone/README.md

 - End in "Props"
 - Live in the same file as the component

+If the interface is only used for this component and wont be shared with others it can remain in its components folder.
 If the interface isn't defining props, it should go in the `/src/interface` folder.

 ### Components And Their Children